-- 1. Wood flooring used at or below the base flood elevation shall be installed to accommodate a lateral expansion of the flooring, perpendicular to the flooring grain without causing structural damage to the building. - 2.
-Plywood used at or below the base flood elevation shall be of a "marine" or "water-resistant" variety. - 3.
-Walls and ceilings at or below the base flood elevation shall be designed and constructed of materials that are "water-resistant" and will withstand inundation. - 4.
-Windows, doors, and other components at or below the base flood elevation shall be made of metal or other "water-resistant" material.
+- 1. Wood flooring used at or below the DFE shall be installed to accommodate a lateral expansion of the flooring, perpendicular to the flooring grain without causing structural damage to the building. - 2.
+Plywood used at or below the DFE shall be of a "marine" or "water-resistant" variety. - 3.
+Walls and ceilings at or below the DFE shall be designed and constructed of materials that are "water-resistant" and will withstand inundation. - 4.
+Windows, doors, and other components at or below the DFE shall be made of metal or other "water-resistant" material.